Terminals-Origin/Terminals/Docs/Developer-guide.md

 * To publish release version:
   * the application version should be updated in Setup project and in Common.AsssemblyInfo.cs
   * Use build.ps1 script in build directory and publish both generated files
-  * Update related build version in Team City nightly builds
+  * Update related build version in Team City builds
-  * Keep in mind, that there is new version detected by published release on CodePlex and compared with the build date of the application =&gt; Pulish date has to older or equals to the build date.
-  * Mark release with label.
-If you want to rollback to previous version load selected version release label
+  * Mark release with tag.
+If you want to rollback to previous version load selected version release tag
-* TFS Tasks have iteration path &quot;Terminals&quot; until there is at least one related checkin.
-Then change the iteration path to the current development version
+  * Create and publish the Chocolatey package at Chocolatey.org using Build\createChocolateyPackage.ps1 script
-* When fixing an issue, mark it as Fixed (not as Closed).
-Task is closed as a part of release, if there are no comments otherwise it is shifted to next version.
+* When fixing an issue, mark it as Closed, after the changes are released (not when it is fixed in code base).

 ## Cooperation rules
 * Miguel de Icaza has a good post on [Open Source Contribution Etiquette](http://tirania.org/blog/archive/2010/Dec-31.html)